Find the financial support that you need! View Funding Resources!

 FES stands for Functional Electrical Stimulation.
 Before we can understand what FES is and how it works, we first need to understand why we need FES.

+The human brain controls the body’s movement by sending electrical signals through nerves to muscles.
+These signals tell the muscles to contract and cause movement.
+If the brain or nerves get damaged, the electrical signals won’t reach the muscles, so the muscles won’t contract when we want them to.
 When a muscle won’t contract at all when we want it to, we call that paralysis.
 When only part of the muscle contracts when we want it to, we call that partial paralysis or paresis.
 When the muscles contract on their own when we don’t want them to, we call that a muscle spasm or spasticity.

 Paralysis and spasticity are caused by the loss of electrical signals that tell the muscles when to contract.
 We can replace these lost electrical signals with electrical stimulation.
 An electrical stimulation device, called a stimulator, takes electricity from a battery or power outlet, converts the electricity to electrical pulses, and then sends those pulses through cables and electrodes directly into the body.
 The electrical pulses activate undamaged nerves, which then tell the muscles to contract.
+Since electrical stimulation can make a muscle contract when we want it to, it can help people with paralysis use their muscles to move again.
+Stimulating a muscle also helps reduce spasticity by making the muscle tired.

 Paralysis can stop someone from doing something functional, like standing up, walking, or grabbing something.
 Electrical stimulation can be used to help them regain that lost functionality.
-For example, we can use electrical stimulation on the leg muscles of a person with paralysis to let them pedal a bicycle whenever they want.

 When electrical stimulation is used to help someone do something functional, we call it Functional Electrical Stimulation (FES).
 FES is used to help people with paralysis caused by neurological disorders like spinal cord injury, multiple sclerosis, stroke, cerebral palsy, and other conditions.
 It can also help people with muscle weakness after surgery like knee replacement.